Gr1ll/npx-card/README.md

 # NPX-Card

 ## Copy
-Feel free to fork the repositorie and give it a STAR :D
+Feel free to fork the repositorie and give it a star :D

 ## Preview: